Christ Church, Spitalfields: Restoration

 The portico at the west end was repaired and cleaned in 1986, when Ewan Christian's re-arrangement of the aisle windows was also replaced by a recreation of the originals, scrupulously researched.
 The 202 ft tower and spire were consolidated and cleaned in 1997.
-The south façade was cleaned and repaired in 1999 revealing the striking whiteness and beauty of the Portland stone and the delicate detailing, both so quickly obscured by weather and city pollution.
-At the same time Hawksmoor's magnificent double flight of steps on the south side, which was removed in the nineteenth century, was rebuilt.
+The south façade was cleaned and repaired in 1999 revealing the striking whiteness and beauty of the Portland stone and the delicate detailing, both quickly obscured by weather and city pollution.

+Hawksmoor's double flight of steps on the south side, which was removed in the nineteenth century, was rebuilt.
 In addition, the gate piers of the Rectory yard were repaired and the large iron gates restored.
 Regency style railings to the churchyard, removed in World War II, were replaced.
 The north and east façades were repaired and cleaned in 1999–2000.
 The restoration of the interior, begun in 2000 and completed in 2004, restored the fabric of the church; removed the nineteenth- and twentieth-century alterations; reinstated the original arrangement of galleries following archaeology to establish their original pattern; and has recaptured the proportions, light and clarity of Hawksmoor's original design.

 In 2015 the Crypt was also restored, restoring much of Hawksmoor's original walls as well as providing a café area.
 This is accessible via a ramp to make disabled access possible and encourage use by the local community.
 In February 2016 the restoration of the Crypt was shortlisted in the RICS Awards 2016, London in the 'Building conservation' category.

 Thus, after years of neglect, the church was restored to its pre-1850 condition, working from the original building documents where possible, a process that stretched over more than 25 years.
 The restoration revealed the most complex and sumptuous of Hawksmoor's interiors in London.
 Key players in the restoration were Andrew D "Red" Mason (Project Architect and building historian from 1976 to 2004), Revd.
 Eddy Stride (Rector), Eric Elstob (Chair of The Friends of Christ Church and benefactor), Howard Kenward, Derek Stride and Hosten Garroway (Wardens), The Hon Simon Sainsbury (benefactor), English Heritage and the Heritage Lottery Fund.
 "Red" Mason worked from 1972 to 2000 with the architects Whitfield Partners, and from 2000 with Purcell Miller Tritton.

 Present day

-An evangelical Anglican parish, Christ Church belongs to the HTB network.
+An evangelical Anglican parish, Christ Church is part of the HTB network.
+It is very active with Sunday services at 9 am, 11 am and 5 pm.
+Christ Church Spitalfields also offers various activities for young families, students and young adults.

+The church also regularly runs the Alpha Course for those with questions about life and faith.

 Leon Kossoff made several paintings of the church, beginning in 1987.